mtl87/portfolio-site-hugo/content/recent-work/conviser-redesign.md

 +++

-The commercial real estate firm Conviser prides itself on being one of Boston’s best “place-makers”.
+Conviser prides itself on being one of Boston’s best “place-makers” for commercial real estate.
 Specializing in retail spaces for food and apparel, it is one of the region’s most successful brokerages. **Conviser tasked ADK with a rebrand that would better reflect its prestige.** I was tasked with designing the company’s new logo and managing the brand accoutrements for web and print.

 ![alt](/img/conviser/conviser-lockup.jpg)